Jade Plant Care: Choosing the Right Pot and Soil

 The biggest threat to potted jade plants is over-watering, and being planted in the wrong type of potting soil can greatly exacerbate that problem.
 Moist, water retentive commercial potting mixes are usually bad new for the roots of a succulent such as the jade plant.
 If the soil retains too much moisture, there is a danger of developing “wet feet,” which can lead to fungus diseases and root rot, causing wilting of the stems and leaves, and black circles at the leaf joints.
 Nevertheless, the jade plant is a tropical succulent, which is not to be confused with a desert cactus, although cacti may be distant relatives of this plant.
 The jade plant must be watered regularly and its soil must remain lightly moist at all times, otherwise the plant will begin to shrivel from dehydration.
 In light of this, the solution is to use the perfect soil that retains just the right amount of moisture for a tropical succulent.

 If you want to see your jade plant thrive and grow properly, it is imperative to select a soil blend that drains evenly and thoroughly, with a loose, grainy texture that won’t clump or become soggy.
 Our Cactus and Succulent Imperial Blend (shown above) is a free draining mix that succulents love.
+If you're looking to repot a Jade Plant specifically, check out our Jade Plant Imperial Succulent Mix.

 Where is the best spot for a potted Jade Plant?